James Earl Jones: 1985–1999: Broadway and film roles

 In 1985, Jones lent his bass voice as Pharaoh in the first episode of Hanna-Barbera's The Greatest Adventure: Stories from the Bible.
 From 1989 to 1992, Jones served as the host of the children's TV series Long Ago and Far Away.
 Jones appeared in several more successful films during the early-to-mid-1990s, including The Hunt for Red October (1990), Patriot Games (1992), Sneakers (1992), Sommersby (1993), The Sandlot (1993), Clear and Present Danger (1994), and Cry, the Beloved Country (1995).
-He also lent his distinctive bass voice to the role of Mufasa in the 1994 Disney animated film The Lion King.
+He lent his voice to the role of Mufasa in the 1994 Disney animated film The Lion King.
 In 1992, Jones was presented with the National Medal of the Arts by President George H. W. Bush.
 Jones had the distinction of winning two Primetime Emmys in the same year, in 1991 as Best Actor for his role in Gabriel's Fire and as Best Supporting Actor for his work in Heat Wave.

-Jones also performed voice work for The Simpsons: in the 1990 "Treehouse of Horror" Halloween special and in two other episodes.
+Jones performed voice work for The Simpsons: in the 1990 "Treehouse of Horror" Halloween special and in two other episodes.

 Jones played lead characters on television in three series.
 Gabriel's Fire and a revamped version called Pros and Cons aired on ABC between 1990 and 1992.
 In both formats of that show, Jones played a former policeman wrongly convicted of murder who, upon his release from prison, becomes a private eye.
-In 1995, Jones starred in Under One Roof as Neb Langston, a widowed African-American police officer sharing his home in Seattle with his daughter, his married son and children, and Neb's newly adopted son.
-The show was a mid-season replacement and lasted only six weeks, but earned him another Emmy nomination.
-He also portrayed Thad Green on "Mathnet", a parody of Dragnet that appeared in the PBS program Square One Television.
-In 1998, Jones starred in the widely acclaimed syndicated program An American Moment (created by James R. Kirk and Ninth Wave Productions).
+In 1995, Jones starred in Under One Roof as Neb Langston, a widowed African-American police officer sharing his home with his daughter, his married son and children, and Neb's newly adopted son.
+The show was a mid-season replacement and lasted six weeks, and earned him another Emmy nomination.
+He portrayed Thad Green on "Mathnet", a parody of Dragnet that appeared in the PBS program Square One Television.
+In 1998, Jones starred in the acclaimed syndicated program An American Moment (created by James R. Kirk and Ninth Wave Productions).
 Jones took over the role filled by Charles Kuralt, upon Kuralt's death.

 On July 13, 1993, accompanied by the Morgan State University choir, Jones spoke the U.S. national anthem before the 1993 Major League Baseball All-Star Game in Baltimore.
 In 1996, he recited the classic baseball poem "Casey at the Bat" with the Cincinnati Pops Orchestra, and on June 1, 2007, he did the same before a Philadelphia Phillies home game.
 In 1994, he performed the role of "Ebenezer Scrooge" alongside Martin Sheen and Robert MacNeil in a public reading of A Christmas Carol at the Pierpont Morgan Library in New York City, which was broadcast on PBS.
-Jones also appeared in the 1999 Disney animated film Fantasia 2000, introducing the segment The Carnival of the Animals.
+Jones appeared in the 1999 Disney animated film Fantasia 2000, introducing the segment The Carnival of the Animals.